Streamlining My GCP SSH Workflow: Using SSH Configuration Tricks

 Build your own CDN - Part 3: Allowing bring-your-own domains with automatic TLS certificates

-Now that we are able to synch TLS certs and the Caddy configuration across various points-of-prescense, we now need to ensure that Caddy will only request certificates for approved names.
-As we are doing this for Gitea Pages, we won’t know what the domain names are in advanced and will have to create a validation service to handle this.
-This approach can also be abstracted to any SaaS that provides the ability for customers to bring their own domain. ...
+Now that we are able to synch TLS certs and the Caddy configuration across various points-of-presence, we now need to ensure that Caddy will only request certificates for approved names.
+As we are doing this for Gitea Pages, we won't know w...

 Build your own CDN - Part 2: Using Nomad to manage Caddy